-Pro-Russia demonstrators Monday defied a government deadline to vacate occupied buildings in exchange for amnesty, as Ukraine's president threatened a military crackdown.
+Pro-Russia demonstrators Monday defied a government deadline for protesters to vacate occupied buildings in exchange for amnesty, as Ukraine's president threatened a military crackdown.

 The pro-Russian demonstrators, sheltering behind barricades in the occupied buildings, are demanding a referendum on whether to split with Ukraine and join Russia - similar to last month's vote in Crimea.